Certain foods, including leafy greens, whole grains, and fatty fish, can benefit your heart health and lower your risk of heart disease.

 - whole-grain bread, rice, and pasta

 It also means eating less meat and limiting foods high in saturated fat.

 According to this

 How can I improve my heart health fast?

 As new evidence emerges, the link between diet and heart disease grows stronger.

-What you put on your plate can influence just about every aspect of heart health, from blood pressure and inflammation to cholesterol levels and triglycerides.
+What you eat can influence many aspects of heart health, including blood pressure, inflammation, cholesterol levels, and triglycerides.

-Including these heart-healthy foods as part of a nutritious, well-balanced diet can help keep your heart in good shape and minimize your risk of heart disease.
+Including heart-healthy foods in a nutritious, well-balanced diet can help keep your heart in good shape and minimize your risk of heart disease.